dsorokin/aivika-distributed-test/README.md

 ### Building the Binary Executable

 For the first time, you will have to set up the Stack project.
-In the next time, you should not do it anymore.
+In the next time, you can skip this step.

 `$ stack setup`